Azure/azure-service-operator/docs/howto/newoperatorguide.md

     You can refer to the other types in this repo as examples to do this.

     c.
 Add the Kubebuilder directive to indicate that you want to treat `Status` as a subresource of the CRD.
 This allows for more efficient updates and the generic controller assumes that this is enabled for all the types.
+    Also add the Kubebuilder directives to designate short names for the CRD and to add additional columns to the output of `kubectl get`.

     ```go
     // +kubebuilder:object:root=true
     // +kubebuilder:subresource:status   <--- This is the line we need to add

+    // +kubebuilder:resource:shortName=[shortnamehere],path=[crdpath]
+    // +kubebuilder:printcolumn:name="Provisioned",type="string",JSONPath=".status.provisioned"
+    // +kubebuilder:printcolumn:name="Message",type="string",JSONPath=".status.message"

     // AzureNewType is the Schema for the azurenewtypes API
     type AzureNewType struct {